T-14 ARMATA: 10 facts you need to know about

 Armored platform, not tank itself

-Armata stands for an armored program (platform), and it is not the name of a tank itself.
-The Armata platform is intended for modules to be fitted to create more than a dozen vehicles.
-Besides the T-14 battle tank, Armata will be the chassis for an armored personnel carrier (APC), self-propelled artillery, and an air defense weapon system.
+The term “Armata” represents an armored program or platform, rather than the name of a specific tank.
+Designed with versatility in mind, the Armata platform is intended to host modules that can be fitted to create a diverse range of vehicles.
+In addition to the T-14 battle tank, the Armata platform serves as the chassis for various other military vehicles, including an armored personnel carrier (APC), self-propelled artillery, and an air defense weapon system.
+This modular approach allows for the development of more than a dozen distinct vehicles, showcasing the adaptability and multifunctionality of the Armata program.

 Innovative design and the unmanned turret